George and Michael Krull: Crime, trial, and execution

 On April 14, 1955, the Krull brothers, who were riding with Edward Rubus Bice and Paul Leroy Allen, assaulted and kidnapped 52-year-old businesswoman Sunie Jones in Chattanooga, Tennessee.
-The four took her across state lines to Georgia, specifically Chickamauga and Chattanooga National Military Park.
+The four took her across state lines to Georgia, specifically to Chickamauga and Chattanooga National Military Park.
 During the kidnapping, the Krull brothers rode separately from Bice and Allen.
 Michael Krull, who was in the back of the car with Jones, started raping her.
 According to Jones, Michael "assaulted me for ever so long," after which he told his brother, "I'm through with her, do you want her?"
 The brothers then switched spots, after which George started raping her.

 She was beaten badly enough that she had to be hospitalized.
 George took Jones to a secluded spot in the park, where he raped her again and told her that this was where he would dig her grave.
-Before anything else could happen, however, a Forest Ranger noticed the two and intervened.
+However, a forest ranger noticed the two and intervened.
 George fled without Jones, but he, his brother, Bice, and Allen were all soon arrested.

-Because the Krull brothers had taken Jones over state lines from Tennessee to Georgia, the crime became a federal case under the Federal Kidnapping Act.
+Because the Krull brothers had taken Jones over state lines, the crime became a federal case under the Federal Kidnapping Act.
 The two also faced federal rape charges since Jones was raped in a national park.
 Although the victim did not die, federal prosecutors sought death sentences for the Krull brothers, citing their lengthy criminal records and the brutality of the attack.
 At one point, they compared the brothers to hungry wolves, hunting the streets for a woman to rape.
 George pleaded not guilty by reason of insanity, while Michael pleaded not guilty.
 However, the prosecutor read a statement that Michael had previously made to the police, in which he claimed that Jones had consented to sex.

 Edward Bice pleaded guilty being an accessory after the fact to kidnapping and was sentenced to five years in prison.
 He began his sentence at the United States Penitentiary in Terre Haute, Indiana on June 20, 1955, and was paroled on March 12, 1957.
 He was arrested for selling illegal moonshine in Tennessee in January 1960.